benw1/WINGS/w_dolphot_misc/README.md

 Matplotlib, graphviz etc.) the simplest use case is:

 ```
-./clean_photomtry.py $path/filename.phot -tol 2 -test 0.1 -mag 30
+./clean_photomtry.py $path/filename.phot
 ```

 where filename.phot is the raw DOLPHOT photomtery output.
-Please see the IPython notebooks Quick_Demo and Code_Details for details on the functions and parameters as well as the required and optional input files.o
+Please see the IPython notebooks Quick_Demo and Code_Details for details on the functions and parameters as well as the required and optional input files.

-flags give the tolerance for matching in pixles, test sample size, and expected depth

 # Background
 This tool is built as part of the WFIRST simulations, analysis and